datanav/docs/configuration-systems-rest.rst

      - String
      - The name of the property to put the response in when emitting entities.
 Note that this property can be defined in the :ref:`REST source <rest_source>` and :ref:`REST transform <rest_transform>` configuration as well.
-       The configuration in pipes will take precendence if both are defined.
+       The configuration in pipes will take precedence if both are defined.
      -
      -